7 December 2019

 Character Area Statements do not apply to any Phase Two council areas

-The Commission invites you to review and make a submission on the draft Historic Area Statements for Phase Two (Rural Areas) councils until 29 November 2019.
+The draft Historic Area Statements for Phase Two (Rural Areas) councils were on consultation until 6 December 2019.